 Skychain Technologies Inc. ('Skychain" or the "Company") was incorporated in British Columbia and is a public company with its common shares listed for trading on the TSX Venture Exchange.
-The Company's registered office and principal business address is 500 - 1112 West Pender Street, Vancouver, British Columbia.
+The Company's registered office and principal business address is 407 - 1112 West Pender Street, Vancouver, British Columbia.

 On September 18, 2018, the Company completed the acquisition of MiningSky Technology Ltd. ("MiningSky") and changed its business from the junior mining exploration industry to a Tier 2 Technology issuer.
 MiningSky was incorporated under the Business Corporations Act (British Columbia) on November 10, 2017.
 On March 7, 2018 MiningSky incorporated a wholly-owned subsidiary MiningSky USA, Inc. ("MiningSky USA") in Washington, United States.
 On March 27, 2020 and December 9, 2021, Skychain incorporated its wholly-owned subsidiaries MiningSky Technologies (Manitoba) Inc. and 10117749 Manitoba Ltd. ("101 MB") respectively in the province of Manitoba ("MiningSky Manitoba").
-MiningSky, MiningSky Manitoba and 101 MB are involved in the business of providing cryptominers with all-in-one solution with warehouse space, low-cost electricity, and maintenance and hosting services.
+MiningSky, MiningSky Manitoba and 101 MB were involved in the business of building infrastructure to provide cryptominers with all-in-one solution with warehouse space, low-cost electricity, and maintenance and hosting services.
+On May 16, 2022, the Company incorporated its wholly-owned subsidiary RBN Digitech Labs Inc. ("RBN") under the Business Corporations Act of British Columbia to be engaged in the business of developing non-fungible tokens ("NFT").